-Educating teachers, counselors, nurses, coaches, custodians, and other staff so they know what the different e-cigarette/vaping products look like.
-These devices are changing all the time.
+Educating teachers, counselors, nurses, coaches, custodians, and other staff so they know what the different nicotine products look like.
+They are changing all the time.

 Posting "No tobacco" signs and announcing reminders at sporting events and other gatherings.

 STUDENTS

 Engaging students in media literacy to counter the tobacco industry's influence.